 24-hour Potential Uncontrolled SO 2 Emission Rate (lb/MMBTU) Reduction Efficiency Required (%)

-15.96 96.24 97.4
+15.96 96.24

-6.0 4.1 or less 90.0
+6.0or less 90.0

-The required SO2 reduction efficiency for each 24 hour period in which the uncontrolled potential SO2 emission rate falls between 6.0 4.1 lb/MMBTU and 15.96 lb/MMBTU shall be determined by linear interpolation.
-Compliance with these streamlined SO2 limits assures compliance with 40 CFR §60.43Da(a).
+The required SO2 reduction efficiency for each 24 hour period in which the uncontrolled SO2 emission rate falls between 6.0 lb/MMBTU and 15.96 lb/MMBTU shall be determined by linear interpolation.

-For 40 CFR §60.43Da(j)(3)(iii), the 10 percent of the potential combustion concentration (90 percent reduction) is on a 30-day rolling average basis.
+For 40 CFR 60.43Da(j)(3)(iii), the 10 percent of the potential combustion concentration (90 percent reduction) is on a 30-day rolling average basis.
 Compliance with applicable SO2 percentage reduction requirements is determined based on the "as fired" total potential emissions and the total outlet SO2 emissions for the 30 successive boiler operating days.

-[45CSR14, R14-0005, A.1.c.
-9, B.1., and B.6.; 45CSR16; 40 CFR §§60.43Da(j)(3)(iii) (a) and 60.48Da(e); 45CSR34]
+[45CSR14, R14-0005, A.1.c., B.1., and B.6.; 45CSR16; 40 CFR §§60.43Da(j)(3)(iii) and-60.48Da(e); 45CSR34]

-- 4.1.5.
+4.1.5.
 The addition of sulfur oxides to a combustion unit exit gas stream for the purpose of improving emissions control equipment efficiency is prohibited unless written approval for such addition is provided by the Director.

-[45CSR14, R14-0005, B.1. and B.2.; 45CSR§2-4.4.] - 4.1.6.
+[45CSR14, R14-0005, B.1. and B.2.; 45CSR§2-4.4.]

+- 4.1.6.
 The visible emission standards of condition 4.1.1. shall apply at all times except in periods of start-ups, shutdowns, and malfunctions.
 Where the Director believes that start-ups and shutdowns are excessive in duration and/or frequency, the Director may require an owner or operator to provide a written report demonstrating that such frequent start-ups and shutdowns are necessary.
 [45CSR14, R14-0005, B.1. and B2.; 45CSR§2-9.1.] - 4.1.7.
 Any fuel burning unit(s) including associated air pollution control equipment, shall at all times, including periods of start-up, shutdowns, and malfunctions, to the extent practicable, be maintained and operated in a manner consistent with good air pollution control practice for minimizing emissions.
 Determination of whether acceptable operating and maintenance procedures are being used will be based on information available to the Director which may include, but is not limited to, monitoring results, visible emission observations, review of operating and maintenance procedures and inspection of the source.
 [45CSR14, R14-0005, B.1. and B.2.; 45CSR§2-9.2.; 45CSR16; 40 CFR §60.11(d)]